axeluhl/sailing-analytics/wiki/extreme-sailing-series.md

 There is a web interface that is configued in `/etc/httpd/conf.d/squid.conf` that enables you to access some stats from http://192.168.1.202/Squid/cgi-bin/cachemgr.cgi.

+## Backup

+There exists a backup of all data and configurations (DNS, TracTrac, SAP Analytics) on a USB harddisk that can be found in the suitcase that holds the tablets and other stuff.

 ## Additional information bits

 ### Useful tools to get information about system